sloria/TextBlob/docs/advanced_usage.rst

 POS Taggers
 -----------

-TextBlob currently has three POS tagger implementations, located in ``text.taggers``.
+TextBlob currently has two POS tagger implementations, located in ``text.taggers``.
 The default is the ``PatternTagger`` which uses the same implementation as the pattern_ library.

-The second implementation is ``NLTKTagger`` which uses NLTK_'s TreeBank tagger. *It requires numpy and only works on Python 2*.
+The second implementation is ``NLTKTagger`` which uses NLTK_'s TreeBank tagger. *Numpy is required to use the NLTKTagger*.

-The third implementation is ``PerceptronTagger`` which is based on the Averaged Perceptron algorithm, as implemented by Matthew Honnibal.
-More information can be found here: `A Good Part of Speech Tagger in About 200 Lines of Python <http://honnibal.wordpress.com/2013/09/11/a-good-part-of-speechpos-tagger-in-about-200-lines-of-python/>`_. *This tagger requires the trontagger.pickle file*.
-See the :ref:`installation guide <install>` for instructions on obtaining the pickled model.

 Similar to the tokenizers and noun phrase chunkers, you can explicitly specify which POS tagger to use by passing a tagger instance to the constructor.